 Therapy Options for Histrionic Personality Disorder

 Psychotherapy is the most common and effective treatment choice for histrionic personality disorder patients.
 This kind of therapy involves talking to a therapist about feelings and experiences.
-Psychotherapy may involve the therapist alone with the patient, it may involve a group of individuals going through the same problems, or it may involve the individual’s family.
 Psychotherapy can help the therapist determine the reasoning behind the actions and behaviors that are causing problems in the individual’s life.
 Therapy may be able to help an individual learn how to relate to other people positively, rather than continually trying to get attention from them.

 Psychodynamic therapy assists patients in becoming more aware of their feelings.
+In psychodynamic therapy, therapists aim to help clients identify how their current behavior is informed, often unconsciously, by their past behavioral patterns.
 Long-term psychodynamic therapy usually targets the underlying issues and may help the patients in decreasing their emotional reactivity.

 Cognitive Behavioral Therapy